 Potting and Repotting Pansies

-Repotting pansies should be done every two or so years when you notice they've outgrown the container.
-Repot them in the early spring so they can settle in while it's still cool.
-It's very easy to repot them.
-Simply place good-quality, well-draining potting soil in a larger container of any material and be sure to place the repotted pansies in the sun.
+Repotting pansies should be done every two years or when you notice they've outgrown the container.
+Repot them in the early spring, so they can settle in while it's still cool.
+You can use a larger container made of any material, as long as it has drainage holes since pansies don’t like soggy roots.

 Overwintering

 Though some varieties of pansy, such as the ice pansy, are bred to withstand light snows, expect the pansies to die away in winter.
-If you didn't deadhead the pansies in the garden, you might be surprised with volunteer seeds sprouting up when spring weather arrives.
+Pansies can go dormant when air temperatures dip below 25°F and may die back completely below 20°F but can survive an occasional frost when grown in temperatures between 40°F to 60°F. If you didn't deadhead the pansies in the garden, you might be surprised with volunteer seeds sprouting up when spring weather arrives.

 Common Pests and Plant Diseases

 Slugs can be a nuisance during wet seasons, especially if growing in partial shade.
 Use a slug bait or thin out the planting, so it’s less damp.
 Occasionally, aphids will attack pansies.
-Insecticidal soap should remove them.
-Use caution if you prefer to kill aphids with a strong blast of water since pansies are rather small and delicate.
+Insecticidal soap should remove them, or you can spray them with a strong blast of water but use caution since pansies are rather small and delicate.

 Pansies are prone to many health problems caused by fungi, including gray mold, root and crown rot, powdery mildew, anthracnose, and leaf spots.
 Fungicides should protect your pansies.